Skip to main content

 What is NPS?

-The National Pension System (NPS) is a voluntary retirement savings scheme introduced by the Government of India.
-It encourages individuals to contribute systematically to their retirement fund, which is invested in market-linked instruments managed by professional fund managers.
-Upon retirement, subscribers can withdraw a portion of their accumulated corpus and use the remaining funds to purchase an annuity for regular pension income.
+The National Pension System (NPS) is a voluntary, defined-contribution retirement scheme introduced by the Government of India.
+Contributions are invested in market-linked instruments such as equity, corporate bonds, government securities, and alternative assets, managed by approved fund managers.
+At retirement, subscribers can withdraw up to 60% of the corpus, while at least 40% must be used to purchase an annuity for regular pension income.

 Key Features of NPS